thomascherickal/JuliaForDataScience.jl/README.md

 ## Bigger Edits

+1. Clone the repo
-To generate the markdown with interpolated code, run the following in the git repo's root directory.
+2. Generate the markdown by running the command below in the repo's root directory.
+3. Make a pull request!

 `julia -e 'using Reproducible, Glob; Reproducible.build(glob("*.md"))'`